sundaramss/rcp/README.md

 # Aim of the Tools

-This tool will help you transfer the folder/files from system to system using socket.io(http), when you don't have access/restricted permission of ftp, scp
+This tool will help you transfer the folder/files from system to system using socket.io(http), when you don't have access/restricted permission of ftp, scp(secure copy)

+# Installation

+  npm install remotecp -g

 # How to transfer?